YoussefSell/SMS.Net/README.md

 - **SmsService**: the SMS service.
 - **Channel**: the SMS Delivery Channel.

-first we start by compose the SMS message, than we pass the message to the SMS service, than service will send the message using a pre-configured channel.
+first we start by composing the SMS message, than we pass the message to the SMS service, than service will send the message using a pre-configured channel.

 ### 1. SmsMessage

-the SmsMessage contain you message details, which includes the following:
+the SmsMessage contain your message details, which includes the following:

 - **From:** the phone number to be used as the sender.
 - **To:** the phone number to be used as the recipient.